 This makes it a good place to live for young singles in their 20s and 30s and who have undergraduate or graduate degrees and are starting their professional careers.
 Although Greensboro is a large city, this demographic is significant enough that young professionals will find many others like themselves here, with really good opportunities for friendships, recreation, romance, and more.

-The population of Greensboro is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.20% of adults in Greensboro have a bachelor's degree or even advanced degree.
+The citizens of Greensboro are very well educated compared to the average community in the nation: 38.20% of adults in Greensboro have a bachelor's degree or even advanced degree.

 The per capita income in Greensboro in 2018 was $29,628, which is upper middle income relative to North Carolina and the nation.
 This equates to an annual income of $118,512 for a family of four.
 However, Greensboro contains both very wealthy and poor people as well.